 Regulation of Financial Services 2016: Navigating an Evolving Regulatory Landscape — Presented by the Thomson Reuters Legal Executive Institute, Washington, D.C.
 (June 8, 2016)

-K. Susan Grafton speaks at the conference in a panel titled "Untamed Wilds: Assessing FinTech Proliferation in the Current Regulatory Climate."
+Speaker, "Untamed Wilds: Assessing FinTech Proliferation in the Current Regulatory Climate" panel.

 Rules and Best Practices for Preventing Exploitation of Older Investors — IRI Government Legal & Regulatory Conference 2016, Washington, D.C.
 (June 6, 2016)

-K. Susan Grafton speaks on a panel titled “Rules and Best Practices for Preventing Exploitation of Older Investors.”
+Speaker, “Rules and Best Practices for Preventing Exploitation of Older Investors” panel.

 Older Investors Summit 2016 — Presented by the Insured Retirement Institute, New York, NY (February 11, 2016)

-K. Susan Grafton serves as moderator on a panel titled "Regulator Roundtable: Initiatives to Educate and Protect Older Americans."
+Moderator, "Regulator Roundtable: Initiatives to Educate and Protect Older Americans" panel.

 Private Fund Regulatory Developments and Compliance Challenges 2016 — Presented by the Practising Law Institute, New York (January 13, 2016)